Everyone Knows Andy’s Boyfriend In The Devil Wears Prada Sucks, Including The Screenwriter

 Advertisement

-In 2006, when the film released, we were younger, more naive, and perhaps willing to lump this movie into the rom-com category, just as the film was marketed.
-This meant we may have paid too much attention to Nate’s favourable traits: shiny hair, unpolished good looks, and talent for making grilled cheese sandwiches at the right moment.
+In 2006 when the film released, we were younger, more naive, and perhaps lumping this movie into the rom-com category, just as the film was marketed.
+Meaning we may have paid too much attention to Nate’s favorable traits: shiny hair, unpolished good looks, and talent for making grilled cheese sandwiches at the right moment.

-We ignored his incessant whining and lack of support for Andy getting her career together.
-Like that time our heroine missed bae's birthday after being forced to attend what looked like what the Met Gala is now.
-McKenna also admitted that the birthday ordeal was a bit much.
+We ignored his incessant whining and lack of support for Andy getting her career on.
+Like that time our heroine missed bae's birthday after being forced to attend what looked like then what the Met Gala is now.
+McKenna also admitted that birthday ordeal was a bit much.

 “The part that makes me giggly when I read is him being upset about his birthday," McKenna told EW.
 "It’s pretty whiny — but he does say later that it wasn’t what he was upset about.”